Connect with us

 Studying the causes and consequences of the Pleistocene extinctions in California can provide valuable context for understanding today’s climate and biodiversity crises.
 A similar combination of climate warming, expanding human populations, biodiversity loss and human-ignited fires that characterized the ice age extinction interval in Southern California are playing out again today.

 The alarming difference is that temperatures today are rising 10 times faster than they did at the end of the ice age, primarily because of the burning of fossil fuels.
-This human-caused climate change has contributed to a fivefold increase in fire frequency and intensity and the amount of area burned in the of California in the past 45 years.
+This human-caused climate change has contributed to a fivefold increase in fire frequency and intensity and the amount of area burned in the state of California in the past 45 years.

 While California is now famous for extreme fires, our study reveals that fire is a relatively new phenomenon in this region.
 In the 20,000 years leading up to the extinction, the Lake Elsinore record shows very low incidence of any fire even during comparable periods of drought.
 Only after human arrival does fire become a regular part of the ecosystem.